 In This Introduction . ix

 About This Publication . ix

 Types of Users . ix

-Software Dependencies . ix
+Software Dependencies . x

-Documentation Conventions .
-X

-Typographical Conventions .
-X

-Feature, Product, and Platform Markup .
-X

-Example Code Conventions . xi
+Example Code Conventions . x

-Additional Documentation . xi
+Additional Documentation . x

 Compliance with Industry Standards . xi

-How to Provide Documentation Feedback . . xii
+How to Provide Documentation Feedback . xi

 In This Introduction

 This introduction provides an overview of the information this publication provides and the conventions it uses.